-- The family deductible and family out-of-pocket maximum will continue to apply to the newborn (and all other Members) after the first 31 days, if the newborn is actively enrolled in the plan. - " The Member must actively enroll the newborn in the plan within the first 31 days and pay the required premiums for coverage to continue beyond the first 31 days. - " The Member must complete and submit an enrollment change form to their employer within the first 31 days.
+- The family deductible and family out-of-pocket maximum will continue to apply to the newborn (and all other Members) after the first 31 days, if the newborn is actively enrolled in the plan. - " The Member must actively enroll the newborn in the plan within the first 60 days for Exchange/CO Option and pay the required premiums for coverage to continue beyond the first 31 days. - " The Member must complete and submit an enrollment change form to their employer within the first 30 days for Employer Group Plans.